Narotam-Mishra/e-Commerce_apis_project/ReadMe.txt

 # Signed cookies are alwys present in req.signedCookies property and regular cookies (if we don't sign them) then they will be in the cookies.

+# reviews (model) is tied to user and product. user leaves a review on the product

+# Note - user can leave only one review per product.

+# There are two ways from which we can implement 'only one review per product' feature - 1). using 'indexing' right on schema, 2). in the controllers (review controller) when we create review APIS

 # difference between model and schema
 # In MongoDB, the terms "schema" and "model" are often used in the context of defining the structure of your data, but they serve slightly different purposes: